 A power bin comes in handy if you can’t attach raceways or cable organizer trays to your desk.
 These bins let you put unsightly items like power strips inside it and thereby hiding the clutter.

-The NtonPower Cable Management Box is priced $16 and measures approximately 12 inches x 5 inches.
-It can easily hold a medium size power strip in it.
-So you can place it on the table's edge, plug your essentials adapters, cover them and forget about them.
+The NtonPower Cable Management Box measures approximately 12 inches x 5 inches.
+It can easily hold a medium-size power strip in it.
+So you can place it on the table’s edge, plug in your essentials adapters, cover them and forget about them.

 The NtonPower Cable Management Box is made of heat resistive material and does a great job of hiding ugly cords and cables.